Circle of Love (film): Synopsis

 In 1913, a sentimental Parisian prostitute offers herself freely to Georges, a handsome soldier, because he resembles her true love.
-Seeking to take advantage of all opportunities for lovemaking, the soldier seduces Rose, a lonely housemaid, and then goes off to make other conquests.
+Seeking to take advantage of all opportunities for sex, the soldier seduces Rose, a lonely housemaid, and then goes off to make other conquests.

-Returning home, Rose allows her employer's son Alfred to make love to her.
+Returning home, Rose allows her employer's son Alfred to have sex with her.
 Encouraged by the experience, the young gentleman next makes love to Sophie, a married woman.
 Refreshed by the encounter, Sophie makes bold overtures to her stuffy husband Henri.
 Later, Henri takes a mistress who forsakes him for an author whom she hopes will write a play for her.
 Instead, he pursues Maximilienne de Poussy, an established actress with whom he had had an affair years before.
 He has little success, however, for the actress finds satisfaction only with young men, and she has a brief affair with the count, a young officer.

 Following their encounter, the count embarks on a night of wild revelry.
 In the morning, he is in the sentimental prostitute's apartment, who this time collects a fee for her services, and the cycle of love is complete.